 See 'Board Committees' earlier in this Statement for details of ARCC members.
-For further details on the Committee meetings held this year, and who attended, please refer to the Directors' Report.
+There are details of the Committee's meetings this year, and who attended, in the Directors' Report.

 The Board believes that the current members of the ARCC collectively have an appropriate level of financial and property industry expertise to discharge their responsibilities.